JakeChampion/fetch/README.md

 and
 [AbortSignal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal).
 Typically, browsers that do not support fetch will also not support AbortController or AbortSignal.

-Consequently, you will need to find a polyfill for these APIs to abort fetches.
+Consequently, you will need to include an additional polyfill for these APIs to abort fetches.

 Once you have an AbortController and AbortSignal polyfill in place, you can abort a fetch like so: